phishingclub/templates/README.md

 Compatible with [Phishing Club](https://github.com/phishingclub/phishingclub) and GoPhish.

+## Just give me some templates

+While this tool is for editing and checking templates, sometimes you just want quick templates to import into Phishing Club.
+On the [Releases page](https://github.com/phishingclub/templates/releases) you can download a .zip with the templates which can be imported via the Settings page in Phishing Club

 ## ⚠️ Security Warning

 **This application is meant ONLY for local development use.
 Never expose it publicly.**